-ACET 113 Architecture and Design
+ACET 113 Architecture & Design

-3 Credits (1 Lecture 2 Lab 0 Shop) 5 hrs/wk (1 hr.
-Lecture 4 hrs.
-Lab)
+3 Credits (1 Lecture 2 Lab 0 Shop) 5 hrs/wk (1 Hr.
+Lecture 4 Hrs.
+Lab) 15 wks

 Students will research design and construction processes, materials, and methods to design a commercial wood frame building and its components.
-The student will be introduced to basic drafting and presentation techniques utilized by the A/E industry utilizing CAD within a "hands-on" approach for CAD training for the creation of construction documents.
-Prerequisite: Score above the 40th percentile on CM Assessment Tests, Knowledge of basic computer skills, Corequisite: ACET 115
+The student will be introduced to basic drafting and presentation techniques utilized by the A/E industry utilizing CAD within a "hands-on" approach for CAD training for the creation of construction documents.Prerequisite: Score above the 40th percentile on CMTC Assessment Tests, Knowledge of basic computer skills, Corequisite: ACET 115